 Grill your kebabs on all sides turning as you go, and until they are cooked through.
 Serve with fresh mint, chopped chilli and lemon wedges to further spritz over after cooking.

-My all-time best way to eat chicken kebabs – or any Greek flavored meat – is in a toasty warm pita bread, slathered with tzaziki and filled to the brim with crunchy fresh salad.
+My all-time best way to eat chicken kebabs – or any Greek flavoured meat – is in toasty warm pita bread, slathered with tzatziki and filled to the brim with crunchy fresh salad.

 I look forward to connecting with you again in the future.